-Being involved in an incident that results in injury can be extremely stressful, but if you are able to remain calm, you will have a much better chance making sure your rights are fully protected.
+Being involved in an incident that results in injury can be extremely stressful.
+If you’re able to remain calm, you will have a much better chance of making sure your rights are fully protected.

 If you are ever involved in an accident, remember to avoid making any of the following mistakes as it will likely affect your ability to collect any compensation and/or the amount of compensation:

 - Declining medical treatment.
 In some cases, you may be injured but may not realize that you have been injured or the extent of the injuries.
 The fact of the matter is that some injuries may not manifest themselves as immediate pain as a result of an accident.
 Additionally, seeking treatment immediately after an accident will greatly increase your chances of being appropriately diagnosed so that you can seek appropriate treatment.
 Finally, the fact that you declined medical treatment will be used by the defendant to argue that you were not really injured as a result of the accident.
 It is therefore critical to seek medical attention after an accident, even if you believe your injuries are not significant.

 - Allowing significant time to pass between medical treatment.
 All too often an individual injured in an accident will seek treatment immediately after an incident but then might become too busy to continue to seek recommended treatment.
 If there are significant gaps in treatment, a defendant will argue that any treatment after such gaps is unrelated to the original injury and was likely necessary because of another factor unrelated to the accident.
 It is therefore critical to avoid any such gaps and to seek all the treatment recommended by your medical providers.